Ingleside (Catonsville, Maryland): Ingleside

 Ingleside burned down in 1953.
 "The Blind Beggar", an 1856 oil painting bought by Baker, once hung in the mansion.
 The Lawrence Alma-Tadema painting was inherited by Antonio Carozza's grandson in 1954.
 The painting was not damaged in the fire that gutted the mansion and was later donated as part of the Walters Art Museum collection in 2000.

 Ingleside Shopping Center

 The site of the Ingleside mansion is now occupied by the Ingleside shopping center.
 In 1954, business partners Melvin J. Berman and Arthur Robinson branched out from their real estate and milk product operations at the Maryland Milk Producers plant in Laurel.
-Bermans' son was quoted as saying that the property along Route 40 was purchased solely to set up an ice cream shop, but plans were expanded to become a regional shopping center, including an Acme Supermarket, Giant Food, and Woolworth's.
+Bermans' son was quoted as saying that the property along Route 40 was purchased solely to set up an ice cream shop, but plans were expanded to become a regional shopping center, including an Acme supermarket, Giant Food, Read's drugstore, and Woolworth's.
 The Bermans rapidly expanded local operations, building the Laurel Shopping Center in 1956, and later joined with The Rouse Company to develop their largest project, the planned city of Columbia, Maryland.

-Nearby Ingleside Avenue is named for the mansion.
-Baker Avenue is named after its original builder, Benard M. Baker.
+Nearby Ingleside Avenue and Baker Avenue are named for the Ingleside mansion and its original owner Bernard N. Baker, respectively.